Osipion/NotesOnTestAutomation/service-virtualization/article.md

 ## In-Process or Out-Of-Process Fakes?

 As you might guess from the above, one of the important distinctions between different faking approaches is whether it depends on any form of IPC actually taking place.
-I'm using [the general definition of IPC][ipc] here, which includes not only communication over sockets and named pipes, but also via the file system, STDIO pipes and memory mapped files.
+I'm using the general definition of IPC here, which includes not only communication over sockets and named pipes, but also via the file system, STDIO pipes and memory mapped files.

 In-process fakes offer the opportunity to completely prevent all IPC, thereby allowing tests to be fast and reliable, isolated from packet loss, network latency, disconnection and the other things that make IPC challenging.
 In this way, they provide a very strong form of isolation and, if reliability is your main concern, are probably the best choice.
 In some cases, an unreliable or long-running service may depend on no IPC whatsoever, making in-process faking the only option.

 However, in-process fakes are not always possible/useful.
 Code bases must be designed in advance with this faking strategy in mind, and must either create separate builds or separate runtime configurations for production and testing.
 This isn't the only way that such testing becomes less reliable - further differences between production and test systems are introduced as the actual message placed on the wire isn't checked, and every possible IPC failure scenario must now be programatically simulated.
-In any highly distrubted environment, such a level of abstraction from the concrete form IPC takes is likely to raise concerns - that's exactly where most of the bugs are, after all.
+In any highly distributed environment, such a level of abstraction from the concrete form IPC takes is likely to raise concerns - that's exactly where most of the bugs are, after all.
 And, in some realtime systems, telemetry directly affects validity.

-Out-of-process fakes are often easier to insert into an existing system - most system components are likely to be configurable as a matter of neccessity, and a certain guarateed level of abstraction is acheieved by the nature of IPC communication (e.g. my Haskell Scotty stub can pretend to be your Ruby Sinatra API because all information is transferred in JSON over HTTP rather than by taking on in-process dependencies).
+Out-of-process fakes are often easier to insert into an existing system - most system components are likely to be configurable as a matter of necessity, and a certain guaranteed level of abstraction is achieved by the nature of IPC communication (e.g. my Haskell Scotty stub can pretend to be your Ruby Sinatra API because all information is transferred in JSON over HTTP rather than by taking on in-process dependencies).
 So it's often relatively easy to slot in a fake remote service.

 The unreliability of IPC can also be mitigated when fakes can be hosted closer to, or on a more relaible/faster connection to, the running application than production services are.
-Talking to a locally hosted fake on the tester/developer's machine reduces the risk of unpredicatable test failures.
+Talking to a locally hosted fake on the tester/developer's machine reduces the risk of unpredictable test failures.

 ## Descriptive vs Behavioural Faking

 The other axis we might want to consider is what kind of work a fake is doing.
-Lets say we talk to a cyptographically secure randomization service over HTTP in our app to get random numbers.
+Lets say we talk to a cryptographically secure randomization service over HTTP in our app to get random numbers.
 So we have an interface like

 ```csharp